google-ar/WebARonTango/README.md

 All the documentation specific to the new APIs inside WebVR can be found online at: [http://judax.github.io/webar/doc/webarapi](http://judax.github.io/webar/doc/webarapi) that is generated from the file WebARAPI.js found in this repository.

 The main point of entry for the WebAR API is still the `VRDisplay` instance as in WebVR.
 Actually, if an AR device such as Tango wants to be used for 6DOF (6 Degrees Of Freedom) VR experiences (non AR), the WebVR API as is could be used.
 The `getPose` and `getFrameData` calls will correctly return the position and orientation acquired from the underlying hardware implementation.

+This prototype exposes a new `VRDisplay` instance with the name of `"Tango VR Device"` for now when the `navigator.getVRDisplays` call is made.

 But there are some new features that the WebVR spec does not include and that provide additional functionality based on the underlying AR platform.
 These new characteristics can be identified using the `VRDisplayCapabilities` instance obtained from the `VRDisplay` instance that now exposes 2 new flags to specify if the device: